Gabriel Mascaro: Career

-The film's critical acclaim fuelled interest in the director's filmography.
+Neon Bull's critical acclaim fuelled interest in the director's filmography.
 In April 2016, the curator Dennis Lim organised a retrospective at the Lincoln Center (New York) entitled “Ebbs and Flows”, featuring all of Mascaro's feature-length work since High-Rise.
 Neon Bull was shown during the New Directors/New Films Festival, also at the Lincoln Center.

-In Brazil, Mascaro belongs to a recent generation of filmmakers making waves on the international circuit, including Kleber Mendonça Filho, Marcelo Gomes, Cláudio Assis (also from the State of Pernambuco) and Karin Ainouz.
-Pernambuco first registered on the international cultural scene in the 90s with the Manguebeat music movement, and is currently enjoying an independent cinema boom.

-In 2019, Mascaro's fiction film Divino Amor (Divine Love) was premiered at the Sundance and Berlinale Festivals, with The Hollywood Reporter and Screen International both picking it as one of the best films of that year.
+In 2019, Mascaro's Divine Love had its world premiered at the Sundance Film Festival World Cinema Dramatic Competition, followed by screenings at the 2019 Berlinale.
+Receiving positive reviews from critics, the film was chose by The Hollywood Reporter and Screen International as one of the best films of 2019.

+In 2025, Mascaro's The Blue Trail was selected for the Main Competition of the 75th Berlin International Film Festival, where it had its world premiere on 16 February 2025, and won the Silver Bear Grand Jury Prize.

+In June 2025, Mascaro was invited to join the Directors Branch of the Academy of Motion Picture Arts and Sciences.